Smart Guy: Production

-Tahj Mowry and Omar Gooding are the only main cast members that did not appear in every episode (which in the case of Mowry is quite unusual for the lead actor for a television series to not appear in all episodes).
+Tahj Mowry and Omar Gooding are the only main cast members that did not appear in every episode.
 Tahj Mowry did not appear in the season 3 episode "Get a Job" and Omar Gooding in "A Little Knowledge."
 Jason Weaver, Essence Atkins and John Marshall Jones are the only cast members to appear in every episode.

 The series was taped at Sunset-Gower Studios in Hollywood.
-The establishing shot of the fictional Piedmont High School later appeared on another Washington, D.C.-based Disney series, Cory in the House for the Disney Channel, and also as the establishing shot for John Adams High on the ABC series Boy Meets World.
+The establishing shot of the fictional Piedmont High School later appeared on another Washington, D.C.–based Disney series, Cory in the House for the Disney Channel, and also as the establishing shot for John Adams High on the ABC series Boy Meets World.

 Main settings

 The Henderson house

 A majority of the show's scenes take place in the Henderson house or the school.
 Originally, most of the family scenes took place in the kitchen, with the lack of living room area seen during the first season.
 The living room set when it was added in season two had a window and the front door at stage center, and the stairs and kitchen doorway at stage right.
 The kitchen set was scaled back as well with the back stairs that lead to the bedrooms removed.
 The layout changed again in season three with the kitchen remaining the same, but the living room layout changes including the front door now located at stage left.
 Marcus and T.J.'s bedroom is the only set to remain the same during the course of the entire series.